-No. Priority Action Target groups Timescale Partners L A whole population health improvement approach to promote informed choices in All Residents Year 1 - 3 HSCP Health relation to alcohol and drugs and promote positive mental health and wellbeing, (with particular Improvement (Lead through access to accurate, consistent and reliable information, which takes account of focus on ERC Community the needs of various target groups, life stages and socio-economic and health residents in Learning and inequalities Locality Plan Development areas) 2 A health improvement approach to alcohol, drugs, mental health and wellbeing with Children and Year 1 - 3 Young Persons children and young people to promote informed choices in relation to alcohol and drugs young people Steering Group and promote positive mental health and wellbeing, through access to accurate, aged 12-25 (Lead) consistent and reliable information ERC Community Learning and Development ERC Education Health improvemen 3 Development of robust Alcohol Brief Interventions approach, including training and Residents with Year 1 - 3 HSCP Health capacity building of staff across a range of appropriate service providers and settings identified risk Improvement (Lead of alcohol harm Range of service (based on providers characteristics participating in such as age, training and deliver gender, locality) 4 Provide updated guidance on managing incidents of drug and alcohol misuse, with School Year 1 - 2 ERC Education associated training based on the Substance Misuse Toolkit. population Education Scotland 5 Develop an overprovision assessment for Barrhead based on robust health and police Residents in Year 2 -3 East Renfrewshire data and engagement with local communities and other stakeholders and put forward Barrhead HSCP for inclusion in East Renfrewshire licensing board policy statement NHS GGC Police Scotland Recovery Community
+No. Priority Action Target groups Timescale Partners 1 A whole population health improvement approach to promote informed choices in relation to alcohol and drugs and promote positive mental health and wellbeing, through access to accurate, consistent and reliable information, which takes account of the needs of various target groups, life stages and socio-economic and health inequalities All Residents (with particular focus on residents in Locality Plan areas) Year 1 - 3 HSCP Health Improvement (Lead) ERC Community Learning and Development 2 A health improvement approach to alcohol, drugs, mental health and wellbeing with children and young people to promote informed choices in relation to alcohol and drugs and promote positive mental health and wellbeing, through access to accurate, consistent and reliable information Children and young people aged 12-25 Year 1 - 3 Young Persons Steering Group (Lead) ERC Community Learning and Development ERC Education Health improvement 3 Development of robust Alcohol Brief Interventions approach, including training and capacity building of staff across a range of appropriate service providers and settings Residents with identified risk of alcohol harm (based on characteristics such as age, gender, locality) Year 1 - 3 HSCP Health Improvement (Lead) Range of service providers participating in training and delivery 4 Provide updated guidance on managing incidents of drug and alcohol misuse, with associated training based on the Substance Misuse Toolkit.
+School population Year 1 - 2 ERC Education Education Scotland 5 Develop an overprovision assessment for Barrhead based on robust health and police data and engagement with local communities and other stakeholders and put forward for inclusion in East Renfrewshire licensing board policy statement Residents in Barrhead Year 2 -3 East Renfrewshire HSCP NHS GGC Police Scotland Recovery Community